Because Critical Thinking Is a Prerequisite for Life

 The additional 16 credits of elective courses can include any remaining economics courses except ECON 446 and ECON 447, since these two courses are designed for students entering the teaching profession.

-For evaluation purposes, download and complete the Minor Evaluation Form.
-Bring the form to the economics department office (PH 315) to be reviewed for course completion and grades by the Academic Department Manager.
-You will then submit the form to the Registrar's Office in Old Main 230.
+For evaluation purposes, download and complete the MINOR Plan of Study.
+Bring the form to the economics department office (PH 315) or email to Diane.Brearley@wwu.edu to be reviewed for course completion and grades by the Academic Department Manager.
+You will then submit the form to the Registrar's Office in Old Main 230 or by email to Degreeeval@wwu.edu .
 You may complete this process at any time.
 (During the Covid-19 pandemic all evaluations will be done remotely.)Economics Course List